awanivaidya/CS331-Project/README.md

 ## Overview
 The **AI-Based Customer Communication Analysis and Risk Alert System** is a customer support automation platform designed to analyze customer communications such as emails and meeting transcripts in order to monitor customer sentiment, satisfaction trends, and potential SLA-related risks.

 The system applies Natural Language Processing (NLP) techniques to automatically classify sentiment, generate concise summaries of communications, and track sentiment changes over time.
-Based on predefined rules and thresholds, the system identifies high-risk customers and generates alerts to support proactive
+Based on predefined rules and thresholds, the system identifies high-risk customers and generates alerts to support proactive intervention.
 ---

 ## Objectives